All of your personal questions regarding birth control and sexual health answered here.

 Does my mom or dad have to come with me to get birth control?

 Nope!
-You never have to bring a parent and we do not need their permission to see you in clinic.
+You never have to bring a parent and we do not need their permission to see you.
 Some people think it’s helpful for their parents to come, but that’s totally up to you!

 I’m really scared to come in.
 What can I do?